 But this being so, we would wish to underline that this case is a request for an advisory opinion.
-In the 1950 Advisory Opinion on the Interpretation of the Peace Treaties with Bulgaria, Hungary and Romania, the ICJ referred to a dispute as "a situation in which the two sides hold clearly opposite views concerning the questionof the performance or non-performance of certain treaty obligations".
+In the 1950 Advisory Opinion on the Interpretation of the Peace Treaties with Bulgaria, Hungary and Romania, the ICJ referred to a dispute as "a situation in which the two sides hold clearly opposite views concerning the question of the performance or non-performance of certain treaty obligations".7

-- 10 The present case does not concern a dispute between opposing parties or groups of - 11 opposing parties.
-By their very nature, advisory opinions are designed to contribute - to the clarification of international law as it stands, including the explanation of all existing international legal obligations of States and international organizations, such - 14 as the European Union, in the implementation of UNCLOS. - 15 - 16 Likewise, an advisory opinion is not well suited to adjudicate possible breaches of - 17 these international obligations or to indicate which remedies should be considered 18 for such possible breaches.
-Notably, the questions before this Tribunal concern the - 18 for such possible breaches.
-Notably, the questions before this Tribunal concern the 19 primary rules of international law and, therefore, are not focused on secondary - 20 obligations, which are admittedly provided for under article 235 of UNCLOS. - 21 - Hence, it is not by way of an advisory opinion that the Tribunal could "hold - 23 accountable" certain States or groups of States for possible breaches.
-In its oral - statement, COSIS stated that this case "the Tribunal is called upon to provide - 25 guidance on questions of international law; not to settle a dispute".
-Therefore, it - has to be stressed that the questions on whether compensation is available in this context is out of the scope of the present request for an advisory opinion.
-It is also - 28 in that logic that advisory opinions have no binding force. - 29 - Also, as highlighted by most other participants in this case, it is not the task of theTribunal to create new legal rules. - 32
+The present case does not concern a dispute between opposing parties or groups of opposing parties.
+By their very nature, advisory opinions are designed to contribute to the clarification of international law as it stands, including the explanation of all existing international legal obligations of States and international organizations, such as the European Union, in the implementation of UNCLOS.

+Likewise, an advisory opinion is not well suited to adjudicate possible breaches of these international obligations or to indicate which remedies should be considered for such possible breaches.
+Notably, the questions before this Tribunal concern the primary rules of international law and, therefore, are not focused on secondary obligations, which are admittedly provided for under article 235 of UNCLOS.

+Hence, it is not by way of an advisory opinion that the Tribunal could "hold accountable" certain States or groups of States for possible breaches.
+In its oral statement, COSIS stated that this case "the Tribunal is called upon to provide guidance on questions of international law; not to settle a dispute".
+Therefore, it has to be stressed that the questions on whether compensation is available in this context is out of the scope of the present request for an advisory opinion.
+It is also in that logic that advisory opinions have no binding force.

+Also, as highlighted by most other participants in this case, it is not the task of the Tribunal to create new legal rules.